Pediatric Clinic, East Africa

 growth

 Fenestration design is relative to the Sun and we plan for good air circulation to help against overheating and best possible use of daylight.
-Perforated steel sheets are used to provide mobile protection from the sun for doors and windows; and other particular walls which are there to define outdoor areas.
+Perforated steel sheets are used to provide mobile protection from sun for doors and window; and other particular walls which are there to define outdoor areas.
 Roof surface will host photovoltaic panels to generate electricity from solar radiation.

-High surface-to-volume ratio of our proposal is geared for better rain water harvesting.
+High surface to volume ratio of our proposal is geared for better rain water harvesting.
 Water is collected by entire roof surface and then channeled via gutters to storage tanks located in the courtyards.
 Rainwater collection from roofs can be calculated using the formula: 1 millimeter of rain on a 1 square meter surface yields 1 liter of water.
 Therefore our proposal for phase one would generate 270 liters of water per 1 millimeter of rain.
 Such supplies could be used for drinking if suitably treated or domestic water, or water for small irrigation.

 credits///design: 4of7///Milutin Cerovic, Ivana Petrusevski, Tijana Lapcevic, Djordje Stojanovic